rleeon/rleeon/README.md

 ## Current projects.

-Hoard, a cloud storage for save games, you can sync saves between machines.
+Hoard, a cloud storage for save games, you can backup & sync saves between machines.

 ## Funny projects